Thyrididae

 The Thyrididae comprise the family of picture-winged leaf moths.
-They are the only family in the superfamily Thyridoidea, which sometimes has been included in the Pyraloidea, but this isn't supported by cladistic analysis.
+They are the only family in the superfamily Thyridoidea, which sometimes has been included in the Pyraloidea, but this is not supported by cladistic analysis.

 Most species live in the tropics and subtropics.
 They are colourful and often day-flying moths.
 There are four subfamilies.
 Their biology is little known.
 Thyridid specimens are rare in museum collections.